rtcharity/resources.eahub.org/content/tips/community-health.md

 # Creating Welcoming, Inclusive Groups

-We highly recommend using Julia Wise's <a target="_blank" href="https://docs.google.com/document/d/1St9CcUKWaFMRkeGAEmi1nIqrzXia5VFG8hp0YZUvvlU/edit#">excellent guide</a> to create a welcoming group.
+We highly recommend using Julia Wise's <a target="_blank" href="https://docs.google.com/document/d/1St9CcUKWaFMRkeGAEmi1nIqrzXia5VFG8hp0YZUvvlU/edit#">guide to create a welcoming group</a>.
 This top resource discusses many different types of diversity, including psychological and ideological differences, and suggests concrete steps to promote inclusiveness.

 It is also well worth watching Julia's <a target="_blank" href="https://www.youtube.com/embed/SfXJ7MUjeLg">EAGxAustralia talk</a> from 2019 on building a diverse, welcoming, and healthy community (38 minutes).